txtatech/Build_GPT_Buddy/README.md

 Export and download your data.

-Copy the conversations.json into the extracted folder.
+Copy the 'conversations.json' file into the extracted folder.

 Run the 'chat_to_text.py' script to convert 'conversations.json' into 'all_conversations.txt'